AlvinOctaH/Predict-students-grades/README.md

 ## RNN Structure
 <p align="justify">
 To build an RNN structure for predicting exam scores based on the scores of four previous exams, I would start by loading the data from an Excel file and preprocessing it by converting it into PyTorch tensors and splitting it into train and test sets.
 Next, I would define the RNN model architecture with the following parameters: input size of 4 (number of features), hidden size of 64 (size of the hidden state in the RNN), output size of 1 (single output value), number of layers of 3 (number of recurrent layers), and dropout rate of 0.2 (dropout rate for regularization).
-The RNN model architecture would include a recurrent layer that takes in the input features and outputs a hidden state, which is then passed through a fully connected layer to output a single value.
+The RNN model architecture would include a recurrent layer that takes in the input features and outputs a hidden state, then passes through a fully connected layer to output a single value.
 The RNN model would be initialized with random weights, and the hidden state would be initialized with zeros.
 </p>
 <p align="justify">
 Next, I would define the loss function and optimizer for training the RNN model.
 I would use the mean squared error (MSE) loss function and the Adam optimizer with a learning rate of 0.001 and weight decay for regularization.
 I would then train the RNN model for 1000 epochs, updating the model parameters using backpropagation and printing the training loss for every 100 epochs.
 I would also evaluate the RNN model on the test set and print the test loss.
 </p>
 <p align="justify">
 Finally, I would save the predicted scores and the testing data to Excel files for further analysis.
-The RNN model can be customized by adjusting the hyperparameters and input features as needed for other regression tasks involving sequential data.
+The RNN model can be customized by adjusting the hyperparameters and input features for other sequential data regression tasks.
 For example, I could increase the number of recurrent layers or the hidden size to capture more complex patterns in the data, or I could add additional input features such as the student's attendance, grades, and behavior.
 I could also adjust the learning rate, dropout rate, or weight decay to improve the model's performance.
 </p>

 ## Result